raspberrypilearning/scary-spot-the-difference/worksheet.md

 	```

 ## Pranking your friends

-1. Now all you need to do is have a friend come and try out your *Spot the difference* game.
-Tell them they have a minute to find as many differences as they can, and then watch them jump out of their skins when the scary image appears.
+1. Now all you need to do is have a friend come and try out your Spot the Difference game.
+Tell them they have a minute to find as many differences as they can, and then watch them jump out of their skins when the scary image appears!

 ## What next?

-1. Maybe you could make the game a little more realistic.
+Maybe you could make the game a little more realistic.
 Have a look at the [Pygame website](http://www.pygame.org/docs/tut/newbieguide.html) and see if you can learn how to capture mouse clicks.
 Maybe the game could keep a fake score of differences spotted, before the scary face jumps out.